asims567/Memory-Analysis/README.md

 <img width="316" height="242" alt="Mean of Memory" src="https://github.com/user-attachments/assets/cba1ad5f-19b6-423d-acd3-084a329e0168" />

 The figure above illustrates the mean memory scores for each emotional valence group.
-The Negative group had the highest mean score, followed by the Positive group, with the Neutral group scoring the lowest on average.
-Error bars indicate the degree of variability within each group.
+The Negative group had the highest mean score (≈ 84), followed by the Positive group  (≈ 75), with the Neutral group scoring the lowest on average (≈ 65).
+Error bars represent the standard error (SE), indicating the precision of each group mean.